Career Development Food Safety

 With takeout, customers have the option to enjoy their meals in the comfort of their own homes while still supporting their favorite restaurants.

 For establishments, takeout offers a convenient, low-contact, and cost-effective way to continue serving their customers.
-Offering takeout also increases accessibility to your establishment, allowing diners who may not be able to dine in due to health concerns or accessibility issues to enjoy your restaurant still.
+Offering takeout also increases accessibility to your establishment, allowing diners who may not be able to dine in due to health concerns or accessibility issues to still enjoy your restaurant.

-The pandemic aside, there are several reasons to continue incorporating outdoor dining and takeout options.
-Not only are they still safer options, but they cater to an increasingly busy and convenience-driven demographic.
+Not only are outdoor dining and takeout options safe, they also cater to an increasingly busy and convenience-driven demographic.

 Offering outdoor dining and takeout provides customers with the ability to enjoy restaurant-quality meals without sacrificing their time or comfort.
-Offering these options also results in scalability improvement for establishments.
+Providing these options also results in scalability improvement for establishments.

 When the volume of dine-in customers is high, offering takeout makes it easier for kitchen staff to manage the load while still catering to customers who don’t have time for a sit-down experience.